sadanandpai/javascript-code-challenges/challenges/functions.md

     return function() {
         var allArgs = fnArgs.concat(Array.prototype.slice.call(arguments));

-        var context = (!this || this === window) ? obj : this;
+        // override the context to incoming context if it is not undefined, null or window var context = (!this || this === window) ? obj : this;
         fn.apply(context, allArgs);
     };